fanpei91/torsniff/README.md

 p2p.listen(6881, '0.0.0.0');
 ```

 **p2pspider only runs on a host which has dedicated public IP.
-If you want to use VPS to run it, I highly recommend you to use (Vultr VPS)[http://www.vultr.com/?ref=6859233].**
+If you want to use VPS to run it, I highly recommend you to use [Vultr VPS](http://www.vultr.com/?ref=6859233).**

 ##Contribute